high holy days information

 High Holiday Childcare is provided for the services and times below.
 The cost is $35 per child for any and all services.
 You must pre-register and pre-pay.

 First, visit this link to choose your dates and times.
-Then click the "donation" button below for payment.
+Then use the "child care reservations" button below for payment.

 In order to properly staff our childcare, there is no pro-rated fee for "only one day" of service, and there is no "drop in" service.
 All children must be pre-registered.